 Originally constructed as a city palace for the Prince of Württemberg, the building converted to a hotel in 1873.
 The Prince’s former apartments are now hotel suites, which gives you an idea of the luxury nature of the place.

-You’ll find the Imperial on Vienna’s Ring boulevard, and it’s particularly handy for the world-famous Musikverein concert hall.
+You’ll find the Imperial on Vienna’s Ring boulevard; it’s particularly handy for the world-famous Musikverein concert hall.

-- The Imperial Torte, created for the visiting Emperor Franz Joseph at the hotel’s opening
+The hotel is also home to the Imperial Torte, created for the visiting Emperor Franz Joseph at the hotel’s opening.

-- The hotel’s Christmas lights provide one of the highlights along the Ring during Advent.
-Understated but elegant (a description which might apply to all the Christmas lights in the centre)
+And the Imperial’s Christmas lights typically provide one of the highlights along the Ring during Advent.
+Understated but elegant: a description which might apply to all the Christmas lights in the centre.

 (Luxury accommodation and icon of the cake world)

-First opened in 1876 by the son of the man who made the original cake.
-Famous guests include Queen Elizabeth II and President John F. Kennedy.
+First opened in 1876 by the son of the man who made the original cake, the Sacher’s famous former guests include Queen Elizabeth II and President John F. Kennedy.

-The Sacher’s coffee house is immensely popular: I cannot recall the last time I passed and did not see a long queue waiting to get inside.
-(So reserve a table or go early in the day.)
+The hotel also has an attached coffee house (Café Sacher), which enjoys immense popularity: I cannot recall the last time I passed and did not see a long queue waiting to get inside.
+So reserve a table or go very early in the day.

 Palais Hansen Kempinski